History of CF / CFA / CFB

 As the firm grew in stature, especially in the school building field, Mario became President of the Pittsburgh Chapter of the American Institute of Architects and President of the Pennsylvania Society of Architects.
 In that role, Mario came to know as a friend Governor Lawrence and others who were overseeing the growth of Pennsylvania.

 Governor Lawrence appointed Mario to the State Board of Education.
 In 1962, that board created the “Area” school districts that are prevalent throughout Pennsylvania today.
 Over 2,000 school districts existed in 1962 and the reorganization created by that State Board of Education brought that number down to 502 school districts.
-In 1964 the firm was chosen as architects to design and to build the David Lawrence Convention Center in Downtown Pittsburgh, a world destination of design to explore for engineers and architects.
+In 1964 the firm was chosen as architects to design and to build the David Lawrence Convention Center in Downtown Pittsburgh.

 Mario Cherubini Celli, FAIA, was granted the Honoris Causa Doctorate degree honoring his achievements in Architecture as recognized both Nationally and Internationally in the field of Education.
 Mario C. Celli, FAIA was recognized by the American Institute of Architects as a Fellow of the AIA in 1966.
 At the same time he was appointed to represent the USA on the Schools Commission of the International Union of Architects.
 In that capacity he travelled the world exploring educational buildings design with architects from many countries.
 He secured a Ford Foundation grant to host the international conference in the late 60’s in California to investigate the ‘open plan’ schools that were new then.
 As a result of those efforts, the firm was selected to be on the architecture team for Pittsburgh’s Great High Schools.